Greek Magical Papyri: Discovery

-The first papyri in the series appeared on the art market in Egypt in the early 19th century.
-Another papyrus (PGM III) was acquired by the diplomat Jean-François Mimaut (1774–1837) and ended up in the French Bibliothèque Nationale.
+The first papyri of the series were vended to purchasers of art in Egypt during the early 19th century.
+Another papyrus (PGM III) was acquired by the diplomat Jean-François Mimaut (1774–1837) and were deposited in the French Bibliothèque Nationale.
 The major portion of the collection is the so-called Anastasi collection.
 About half a dozen of the papyri were purchased in about 1827 by a man calling himself Jean d'Anastasi, who may have been Armenian, and was a diplomatic representative at the Khedivial court in Alexandria.
 He asserted that he obtained them at Thebes (modern Luxor), and he sold them to various major European collections, including the British Museum, the Louvre, the Bibliothèque Nationale in Paris, the Staatliche Museen in Berlin, and the Rijksmuseum van Oudheden in Leiden.
 H. D. Betz, who edited a translation of the collection, states that these pieces probably came from the library of an ancient scholar and collector of late antiquity based in Thebes, Egypt.
 Anastasi acquired a great number of other papyri and antiquities as well.
 The "Thebes Cache" also contained the Stockholm papyrus, and Leyden papyrus X which contains alchemical texts.

-A similar individual, known as he who appeared in Thebes, Prince Khamwas, was the fourth son of King Ramses II and high priest of Ptah in Memphis, Egypt.
-According to Miriam Lichtheim:

 Publication

-PGM XII and XIII were the first to be published, appearing in 1843 in Greek and in a Latin translation in 1885.
+PGM XII and XIII were the first to be published, appearing in 1843 in Greek, and in a Latin translation in 1885.
 However, according to Betz 1992, the first scholarly publication has been credited to the British scholar Charles Wycliffe Goodwin, who published for the Cambridge Antiquarian Society, one PGM V, translated into English with commentary in 1853.

-In the early twentieth century Karl Preisendanz collected the texts and published them in two volumes in 1928 and 1931.
+In the early twentieth century Karl Preisendanz collected the texts and published them in two volumes (1928 and 1931).
 A projected third volume, containing new texts and indices, reached the stage of galley proofs dated "Pentecost 1941", but the type was destroyed during the bombing of Leipzig in the Second World War.
 However, photocopies of the proofs circulated among scholars.
 A revised and expanded edition of the texts was published in 1973-4 in two volumes.
 Volume 1 was a corrected version of the first edition volume 1, but volume 2 was entirely revised and the papyri originally planned for vol. III were included.
 The indexes were omitted, however.
 An English translation of Preisendanz's edited papyri, along with some additional Greek and Demotic texts, was produced in the 1980s by Hans Dieter Betz.

 The PGM can now be searched in the Thesaurus Linguae Graecae database and various concordances and dictionaries have been published.